kedanco/100-days-kallaway-log/README.md

 Glad that I'm back to reading up on YDKJS.
 A chapter a day shouldn't be too difficult :) Motivation for this is actually the CS + WD Trello board, which I aim to complete by early 2019..
 1 year to go, should be possible right :) let's push!

 **Link to work:**

+### Day 25 : 30th January Tuesday, 2018

+**Today's Progress:** Javascript30 Day 24, Backend Portal

+**Thoughts:** Today was a 'I hate jQuery!!' kinda day.
+Spent a big chunk of my time debugging stupid errors when Vanilla JS could've done the job easily.

+But, at least I (kinda) did up my first proper dropdown menu (with a very nice pointy triangle at the top).
+I'll soon be done with the User side of the project, minus the complicated order & paying processes!

+Today's JS30 was on making a sticky nav.
+I had already learned how to copy and style one, but having a stylish animation for another tab appearing was awesome.

+TIL
+- The triangle is made from a box, with only 1 side of visible border
+- jQuery is not as helpful as it is supposed to be
+- fixed elements do not take up space in the browser, they float above other elements

+**Link to work:**